-Massive black hole binaries (BBH) are expected to be one of the strongest candidate sources for the Laser Interferometer Space Antenna, LISA, a joint ESA-NASA mission that will search for gravitational waves (GW) is the frequency bandwidth $10^{-5} < f/\text{Hz} < 1$ [1].
+Massive black hole binaries (BBHs) are expected to be one of the strongest candidate sources for the Laser Interferometer Space Antenna (LISA), a joint ESA-NASA mission that will search for gravitational waves (GW) in the frequency bandwidth $10^{-5} \le f/\text{Hz} \le 1$ [1].
 The detection of BBHs by LISA is important for many reasons.
-Firstly, it will allow us to carry out a test of gravity in the highly nonlinear strongfield regime [2, 3, 4].
-Secondly, it will allow us, in conjunction with other astronomical methods, to investigate such things as galaxy interactions and mergers out to very high redshift $(z \ge 10)$.
-It will also allow us to test galaxy formation models such as Hierarchical formation, where it is believed that modern day galaxies were formed from the merger of smaller "seed" galaxies.
-Due to their high masses, the inspiral phases for these systems occur at frequencies which are unavailable to the ground based detectors due to their low frequency cutoffs.
-Also, unlike galactic binaries and Extreme Mass Ratio Inspirals (EMRIs), the BBHs are very clean sources with detectable signal to noise ratios (SNR) of order $\sim 10 - 1000$ s.
+First, it will allow us to carry out a test of general relativity in the highly nonlinear strong-field regime [2-4].
+Second, it will allow us, in conjunction with other astronomical methods, to investigate such things as galaxy interactions and mergers out to very high redshift ($z \ge 10$).
+It will also allow us to test galaxy formation models such as hierarchical formation, where it is believed that modern-day galaxies were formed from the successive mergers of smaller 'seed' galaxies.
+Due to their high masses, the inspiral phases for these systems occur at frequencies which are unavailable to the ground-based detectors due to their low-frequency cutoffs.
+Also, unlike galactic binaries and extreme mass ratio inspirals (EMRIs), the BBHs are very clean sources with detectable signal-to-noise ratios (SNR) of order $\sim 10-1000$ s.
 This means that we will not have to deal with confusion noise between sources [5], something which is very important in the search for galactic binaries and to a lesser extent in the search for EMRIs.

-Here we describe our analysis of the BBH component of the Mock LISA Data Challenge [6].
-Our search algorithm is a variant of the Markov Chain Monte Carlo method (MCMC) which has been described in References [5, 8, 9].
-The algorithm uses a mixture of frequency annealing with thermostated heat, simulated annealing, plus a 5-D exploration of the posterior distributions for the search parameters (we use a generalized \mathcal{F} -statistic to automatically search over the distance, inclination, polarization and initial phase).
-We refer the reader to Reference [5] for a full description of the algorithm.
+Here we describe our analysis of the BBH component of the mock LISA data challenge [6].
+This first round challenge is a simplified LISA problem where it is assumed that there is a single BBH buried in instrumental noise.
+Future rounds will consider the more realistic situation of multiple sources buried in instrumental noise plus a galactic foreground.
+Our search algorithm is a variant of the Markov chain Monte Carlo (MCMC) method which has been successfully implemented in [5, 8, 9] for searches involving single and multiple BBH sources immersed in both instrumental noise and galactic foreground of \sim 30 million individually simulated galactic binaries.
+The algorithm uses a mixture of frequency annealing with thermostated heat, simulated annealing, plus a 5D exploration of the posterior distributions for the search parameters (we use a generalized \mathcal{F} -statistic to automatically search over the distance, inclination, polarization and initial phase).
+We refer the reader to [5] for a full description of the algorithm.